Volcanic Ash as a Sustainable Binder Material

 Fog curing at 20, 40 and 60 ± 2 °C 40.97 MPa at 180 days Cured at 40 °C sealed Bondar et al. [94] Type 2

-Haddad and Alshbuol [58] produced alkali-activated concretes using 100% VA material as a binder.
-The mixture contained coarse limestone, fine aggregates with silica sand, a water-to-binder (w/b) ratio of 0.40 and a superplasticizer (see Table 6).
-Different sodium silicate to sodium hydroxide (NS/NH) by weight ratio were used as alkali activators in combination with normal- and high-temperature curing processes.
-The NS was composed of 29 wt.% SiO2, 11 wt.% Na2O and 60 wt.% H2O; 14 M sodium hydroxide (NH) was also used.
-The concrete produced with the 2.5 NS/NH activator had adequate fresh properties.
-In addition, the highest compressive strength of 31.9 MPa was achieved under a dry curing period of 24 h at 80 °C. The strength test values were very close, as indicated by the standard deviation of about 4%.
-Curing temperatures >80 °C were detrimental to the compressive strength of the alkali-activated VA concretes.
-The researchers used SEM images to verify that the aluminosilicate gel that was formed was dense with continuous, but limited, microcracks.
-These results confirmed the behavioural trend that was observed for compressive strength.
+Haddad and Alshbuol [58] created alkali-activated concretes utilizing 100% VA as a binder.
+The mixture consisted of coarse limestone, silica sand fine aggregates, a water-to-binder (w/b) ratio of 0.40, and a superplasticizer (reference Table 6).
+Various sodium silicate to sodium hydroxide (NS/NH) ratios were integrated as alkali activators in tandem with curing approaches at normal and elevated temperatures.
+The NS was comprised of 29 wt.% SiO2, 11 wt.% Na2O, and 60 wt.% H2O; employments of 14 M sodium hydroxide (NH) were enforced as well.
+The concrete gained through the 2.5 NS/NH activator gave favorable fresh properties.
+Impressively, the utmost compressive strength of 31.9 MPa was attained under a 24-hour dry-cured interval at 80 °C, with strength test values remaining consistent as reflected in a standard deviation of roughly 4%.
+Alarmingly, excessive curing temperatures above 80 °C appeared to jeopardize the compressive strength of alkali-activated VA concretes.
+SEM images validated that the dense aluminosilicate gel formed, while limited in microcrack occurrence, supported this compressive strength behavior.

-Bondar et al. [94] found that alkali-activated VA-based concretes had lower compressive and tensile strengths and modulus elasticity compared with OPC mixtures at early stages.
-However, the activated VA material with a w/b ratio of 0.45 and calcined VA under sealed curing at 40 and 20 °C achieved the same and even higher values of mechanical properties than OPC mixtures after long-term aging (after 365 days): up to 15% in compressive strength and up to 20% in modulus of elasticity, respectively.
-The compressive strength and modulus elasticity achieved 43.5 MPa and 33.6 GPa values, respectively.
-However, the activated VA mixture with a w/b ratio of 0.42 under sealed curing at 60 °C showed a much lower value of static modulus of elasticity and strength than the OPC mixtures.
-While the VA mixtures achieved a value of 10.7 GPa and 35 MPa in modulus elasticity and compressive strength, the OPC obtained 29 GPa and 38 MPa, respectively.
-The high curing temperature of 60 °C caused water evaporation and incomplete alkaline activation, reducing the compressive strength and static modulus values.
+Bondar et al. [94] noted that alkali-activated VA constructions exhibited lower compressive and tensile strength alongside elasticity modulus when compared to OPC mixtures, particularly in the early stages.
+However, activated VA materials with a w/b ratio of 0.45, particularly when calcined VA underwent sealed curing protocols at 40 °C and 20 °C, achieved equivalent or superior mechanical properties compared to OPC mixtures after extending curing durations (post-365 days): reflecting increases of up to 15% in compressive strength and 20% in elastic modulus.
+The attained values were 43.5 MPa and 33.6 GPa respectively.
+Conversely, the activated VA mix with a w/b ratio of 0.42, implemented under sealed curing at 60 °C demonstrated significantly lower values for static modulus of elasticity and strength relative to OPC mixtures.
+The VA mixtures yielded values of 10.7 GPa, and 35 MPa in compressive strength, while OPC secured figures of 29 GPa and 38 MPa.
+Excessive curing temperatures of 60 °C led to water evaporation alongside incomplete alkaline activation, culminating in depreciated compressive strength and static modulus attributes.

 7. Durability Properties of Alkali-Activated Volcanic Ash-Based Materials

-Few studies have focussed on assessing the durability of alkali-activated VA-based cements/concretes [22,46,94,95,96,97].
-Alkali-activated blended materials have demonstrated adequate durability properties in terms of oxygen and chloride permeability, sulphate and sulfuric acid corrosion, drying shrinkage/crack and efflorescence.
+Few studies have concentrated on evaluating the durability of alkali-activated VA-based cements or concretes [22,46,94,95,96,97].
+Yet, alkali-activated blended materials have manifested satisfactory durability characteristics regarding oxygen and chloride permeability, resistance to sulfate and sulfuric acid corrosion, drying shrinkage/crack susceptibility, and efflorescence.

 7.1.
 Permeability

-Bondar et al. [96] investigated the oxygen and chloride permeability of two Iranian VAs and accounted for different synthesis conditions.
-The researchers found that, under sealed conditions and high curing temperatures of 40 and 60 °C, the oxygen permeability decreased for mixtures with a low w/b ratio; the mixtures produced with a w/b ratio of 0.42 had the lowest permeability compared with mixtures produced with a w/b ratio of 0.45 or 0.55.
-Additionally, the alkali-activated concretes exhibited up to 35% lower oxygen permeability than that of OPC concrete at 90 days.
-The chloride penetrability was also found to be lower after the sealed and heated curing process at 40&#;60 °C.
+Bondar et al. [96] examined the permeability of two Iranian VAs, accounting for various synthesis conditions.
+Their findings asserted that under high curing temperatures of 40 °C and 60 °C with seclusion methods, oxygen permeability diminished for mixtures encapsulating lower w/b ratios; mixtures produced with a w/b ratio of 0.42 showcased the lowest permeability compared against those generated at ratios of 0.45 or 0.55.
+Furthermore, alkali-activated concretes surfaced with oxygen permeability reduced by as much as 35% compared to that of OPC concrete at the 90-day mark.
+Similarly, the findings indicated reduced chloride penetration within mixtures assessed after the sealed and heated curing processes at 40–60 °C.

-According to Ghafoori et al. [46], the chloride penetration depth of alkali-activated VA-based mortars was reduced from 45.62 to 4.49 mm when the concentration of NaOH solution increased from 2.5 to 12.5 M. In addition, the chloride penetration depth was reduced up to 14.1% and 11.4% when the sodium hydroxide S/B ratio was reduced from 0.58 to 0.54 and 0.54 to 0.50, respectively.
+According to Ghafoori et al. [46], the chloride penetration rate in VA-based mortars dropped from 45.62 to 4.49 mm with increasing NaOH solution concentrations, adjusting from 2.5 to 12.5 M. Chloride penetration depths were also diminished by a range of 14.1% and 11.4% when sodium hydroxide S/B ratios decreased from 0.58 to 0.54 and accordingly from 0.54 to 0.50.

 7.2.
 Sulphate and Acid Resistance